Links on SoundGuys may earn us a commission. Learn more.

 Choosing which product is best changes depending on what the category is.
 If you’re searching for the best headphones, we might focus more of our efforts on sound quality instead of cool extra features.
 On the flip side, if you’re looking for the best waterproof speakers, chances are we’re going to prioritize a strong, durable build over something like sound quality.

 For this particular list, there were a few things that took priority.
 First was the Bluetooth connection.
 In order to be in the running for the best wireless headphones, a strong connection was a must.
 After that came sound quality.
-At the end of the day these are still headphones, and you’re going to be using them to listen to music.
+At the end of the day, these are still headphones, and you’re going to be using them to listen to music.

-Bluetooth by itself has a bad rep when it comes to sound quality, but it’s come a long way over the years, so anything on this list had to at the very least sound good.
+Bluetooth by itself has a bad rep when it comes to sound quality, but it’s come a long way over the years, so anything on this list had to, at the very least sound good.
 Lastly, some of our decisions were made based on internal objective testing of the best wireless headphones with special software and microphones.

 Why you should trust SoundGuys

 Each writer at SoundGuys has accumulated years of experience reporting on the consumer audio market, and our staff adheres to a strict ethics policy.
 We don’t use sponsored content on the website at a time when doing so is the norm.
 SoundGuys’ survival depends almost exclusively on readers enjoying their purchases.
-We pride ourselves on transparently outlining objective facts, while accounting for the subjective experience to contextualize an audio product’s performance.
+We pride ourselves on transparently outlining objective facts while accounting for the subjective experience to contextualize an audio product’s performance.
 When we do misspeak, we correct and own up to it.

 Frequently asked questions about the best wireless headphones

-The Sony WH-1000XM4 actually do come with a 3.5mm cable.
+The Sony WH-1000XM4 actually does come with a 3.5mm cable.
 While their microphone isn’t perfect, it’s good enough to relay your voice clearly.
 If you need the headphones for professional calls at your desk and the mic quality isn’t meeting your requirements, we’d recommend looking into a separate standalone microphone.

 While Beats are definitely an attractive brand of headphones, their sound quality just isn’t worth their price.
-Beats overemphasizes bass frequencies to the point of loss of detail in the mid and high frequencies, and they cost the same as some of the best Bluetooth headphones around.
+Beats overemphasize bass frequencies to the point of loss of detail in the mid and high frequencies, and they cost the same as some of the best Bluetooth headphones around.
 We don’t typically recommend Beats, but if your heart is set on the brand, we recommend the Beats Solo Pro.

-It should!
+Yes, It should!

-Just because we didn’t select a certain pair of headphones for this list doesn’t mean they’re not good, it simply means they don’t satisfy some set of criteria to make them one of the five headphones we highlight.
+Just because we didn’t select a certain pair of headphones for this list doesn’t mean they’re not good; it simply means they don’t satisfy some set of criteria to make them one of the five headphones we highlight.
 Maybe they don’t test as well as the ones on the list, or they don’t offer certain features that make them less appropriate for it.
 I know that might not be a satisfying answer, but five headphones are a pretty narrow selection for any category.
 Be sure to check out our reviews if you want to learn more about any set of headphones you’re looking for.